cucumber-attic/cucumber-ruby-spike-donotuse/README.md

 Now the captures will be converted into integers before they are sent to the named method!
-All the tests pass and you don't have to worry about transforming the data within the helper metho.
+All the tests pass and you don't have to worry about transforming the data within the helper method.
 Hooray!

 Newly invigorated, you implement the remaining pending map: